I am an aspiring writer and blogger. I love talking about movies, books and what not. Check Out My Page if you can. Thanks For Reading!

 Three Flavors – Three Stories – Three Themes

 Shaun Of The Dead’s opening montage tells you the theme straight up.
-The zombie invasion happens early in the film; but Shaun doesn’t even realise it until the invasion comes in his garden.
+The zombie invasion happens early in the film, but Shaun doesn’t even realize it until the invasion comes into his garden.
 This is due to the fact that our routine lives have made us living zombies.
 That’s the message the movie has to tell.
-Shaun himself is the embodiment of living zombies; but then he wakes up fighting the zombies and being the “human” he is.
+Shaun himself is the embodiment of living zombies, but then he wakes up fighting the zombies and being the “human” he is.

 The World’s End asks us the question: Is being stuck in the past the solution?
-What if the dreams we see as teenager don’t come true?
-To correct the society should we stop making mistakes and follow the “Network”.
+What if the dreams we see as teenagers don’t come true?
+To correct society should we stop making mistakes and follow the “Network”.
 To which Gary King says – “We are humans and we have the right to be f***-ups.”
-Which gives a precise statements about humanity.
+Which gives precise statements about humanity.